content-left-bg.png

 Ensure appropriate equipment is used to lift heavy objects or materials (e.g. use of trolleys, ramps).

 Ensure students are aware of the risks associated with large, heavy instruments (e.g. the potential for upright pianos to topple over when they are moved).
-Refer to Hazardous and manual tasks factsheet when moving these instruments and ensure students do not operate the specialised equipment required for lifting them.
+Refer to hazardous and manual tasks fact sheet when moving these instruments and ensure students do not operate the specialised equipment required for lifting them.

 Ensure instruments are harnessed correctly (if appropriate)